 A more flexible way is to draw a region or regions on the plot which identify the points you are interested in.
-To do this, hit the Draw Subset Region ( ) toolbar button.
-Having done this, you can drag the mouse around on the plot (keep the left mouse button down while you move) to encircle the points that you're interested in.
+To do this, hit the Draw Subset Region ( can drag the mouse around on the plot (keep the left mouse button down while you move) to encircle the points that you're interested in.
 As you do so, a translucent grey blob will be left behind - anything inside the blob will end up in the subset.
 You can draw one or many blobs, which may be overlapping or not.
 If you make a mistake while drawing a sequence of blobs, you can click the right mouse button, and the most recently added blob will disappear.
-When you're in this region-drawing mode, you can't zoom or resize the window or change the characteristics of the plot, and the Draw Subset Region button appears with a tick over it ( ) to remind you you're in it.
+When you're in this region-drawing mode, you can't zoom or resize the window or change the characteristics of the plot, and the Draw Subset Region button appears with a tick over it (